 Mouse Repellers that Don’t Work

 Ultrasonic Mouse Repellers are Useless

-There is zero proof that shows these work at all.
+There is zero proof that shows this work at all.
 The majority of the electric mouse repellers you’ll find are basically the equivalent of selling snake oil.
 Many of them don’t even emit a sound.
 The ones that do don’t seem to make any difference either.
-Save your money for mouse traps instead of a ultrasonic deterrent.
+Save your money for mouse traps instead of an ultrasonic deterrent.

 See the video below for a garage science approach to testing these high pitch sound machines.

 The above tips for keeping mice out of your home are some of the best options you have to deter mice from your property.
 The key thing to remember is that you should always try to keep your home clean to avoid any food or nesting areas to become bait for mice to come into your house and make it their own.